Robust Superradiance and Spontaneous Spin Ordering in Disordered Waveguide Quantum Electrodynamics: Gaussian-Distributed Positions

 \section{Gaussian-Distributed Positions}

 For completeness, we here consider the case of Gaussian position fluctuations instead of the uniform distribution considered in the main text.
 Specifically, let the propagation phases $\{\xi_j\}$ obey a Gaussian distribution $\mathcal N(0, \Theta^2/4)$, with standard deviation $\Theta/2$ for comparison with the uniform case considered above.
-Then we know $ \Re e^{-i2\xi}$ and $ \Im e^{-i2\xi} $ have the following means and variances respectively:
+Then, the quantities $ \Re e^{-i2\xi}$ and $ \Im e^{-i2\xi} $ have the following mean values and variances: